robotic-esp/latexpresents/readme.md

 \end{frame}
 ```

 ### Logos
 Slides can be decorated with logos either for the duration of the presentation (e.g., for the presenting organization) or for a select number of slides (e.g., a collaborating organization).
 Logos appear left-to-right in the order added, and different logos can be specified for the title slide and content slides.
 The logos of content slides appear in the bottom left.

-Logos appear on all following slides, including the title and thank you slides, until reset.
+Logos appear on all following slides, including the title and thanks slides but not fullscreen media, until reset.
 See [Themes](https://github.com/robotic-esp/latexpresents#themes) for defining a common set of logos across multiple presentations.

 | Commands | Description |